 - PCC.1.1 The hospital seeks to reduce physical, language, cultural, and other barriers to access and delivery of services and provides information and education to patients and families in a language and manner they can understand. - PCC.1.2 The hospital provides care that supports patient dignity, is respectful of the patient's personal values and beliefs, and responds to requests for spiritual and religious observance. - PCC.1.3 The hospital establishes a process to ensure patient privacy and confidentiality of care and information and allows patients the right to have access to their health information within the context of existing law and culture.

-(P) - PCC.1.4 The hospital takes measures to protect patients' possessions from theft or loss. - PCC.1.5 Patients are protected from physical assault, and populations at risk are identified and protected from additional vulnerabilities. - PCC.2 Patients and families are engaged in all aspects of their medical care and treatment through education and participation in care and treatment decisions and care processes.
-(P) - PCC.2.1 The hospital informs patients and families about their rights and responsibilities to refuse or discontinue treatment, withhold resuscitative services, and forgo or withdraw life-sustaining treatments.
-(P) - PCC.2.2 The hospital supports the patient's right to assessment and management of pain and respectful compassionate care at the end of life. - PCC.3 The hospital measures, analyzes, and-when necessary-improves the patient experience in order to enhance the quality of patient care.
-(P) - PCC.3.1 The hospital informs patients and families about its process to receive and to act on complaints, conflicts, and differences of opinion about patient care and the patient's right to participate in these processes.
-(P)
+1 - PCC.1.4 The hospital takes measures to protect patients' possessions from theft or loss. - PCC.1.5 Patients are protected from physical assault, and populations at risk are identified and protected from additional vulnerabilities. - PCC.2 Patients and families are engaged in all aspects of their medical care and treatment through education and participation in care and treatment decisions and care processes.

+Possible Patients and families are engaged in all aspects of their medical care and treatment through education and participation in care and treatment decisions and care processes. - PCC.2.1 The hospital informs patients and families about their rights and responsibilities to refuse or discontinue treatment, withhold resuscitative services, and forgo or withdraw life-sustaining treatments.

+P - PCC.2.2 The hospital supports the patient's right to assessment and management of pain and respectful compassionate care at the end of life. - - PCC.3.1 The hospital informs patients and families about its process to receive and to act on complaints, conflicts, and differences of opinion about patient care and the patient's right to participate in these processes.